Here Are The 10 Best Dog Leashes, According To Trainers

 Whether you just got a new puppy or you’re just looking to upgrade your dog’s leash, there are tons of dog leashes you can choose from.

-So how can you find the best leash for your pup?
+So how can you find the best dog leash for your pup?
 If you have a big dog, you’ll definitely need a different kind of leash than if you have a small dog.
 Or if your dog pulls a lot, you’ll need a special leash for that, too.

-The Dodo spoke to some trainers to find out how to choose a dog leash and to get recommendations for some of the best leashes you can buy.
+We spoke to some trainers to find out how to choose a dog leash and to get recommendations for some of the best leashes you can buy.

 - Best adjustable dog leash: oneisall Hands Free Dog Leash